abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 Copy this Bash function and paste, prepend it in ~/.bashrc file

-Let directories with path /a and /a/b/c contain main.c and also meta.c, a.h and ab.h are on the latter
+Let directories of path /a and /a/b/c contain main.c, and the latter contain meta.c, a.h and ab.h
+  $ ls /a
+  main.c
   $ ls /a/b/c
   main.c meta.c a.h ab.h
   $ cd /